MORGAN SILVER DOLLARS 1878-1904 & 1921

 The 1880s marked a period of significant economic growth and expansion in the United States, often referred to as the Gilded Age.

-However, by 1890, the nation faced severe deflation caused by a limited money supply, leading to an increase in the value of U.S. currency and a decrease in the prices of goods and services.
-This situation had a profound effect on farmers, businesses, and those in debt, highlighting the urgent need for action.
+However, by 1890, the nation faced severe deflation caused by a limited money supply.
+This led to an increase in the value of U.S. currency and a decrease in the prices of goods and services.

 SHERMAN SILVER PURCHASE ACT OF 1890